Codemon72/Spickzettel/_Terms.md

 This one is really imperfect.
 This sets the value in seconds to cache preflight request results, such as the data in Access-Control-Allow-Headers and Access-Control-Allow-Methods headers.
 ___

+### DevOps
+DevOp's has become a buzzword and means different things to different people.

+At it's most basic; it aligns with the "Agile" practices.
+One of the big issues with most companies is that there are distinct engineering departments all with separate goals.

+In this case; we are concerned with the almost polar opposite goals of development and operations.
+Developers want to make new features, improve the product; fix bugs, etc. Operations wants to get everything up and running and never change; since changes cause new errors, bugs, performance problems, etc.

+DevOps goal is to ease the tension between these two camps.
+Having operations people in the dev trenches is the main way this is achieved.
+Their job is to make it as easy as possible for developers and operations to do what they need to do.
+Providing identical dev, test, staging and QA environments; setting up automatic testing and deployment pipelines, while also being involved in the development process so they are more equipped to handle production errors.
+Traditionally, operations is almost oblivious to the code base since they only care about their infastructure.

+The goal is to make the entire process so seemless that you can do thousands of production deployments per day; as opposed to traditional methods of setting out a deployment window once every quarter or however long.
+___

 ### DBMS
 Database Management System
 - a special software program that helps users create and maintain a database